shuya1d8/shuya1d8/README.md

 ### Hi there 👋

-I am studying how to use GitHub.
+I'm studying how to use GitHub, but I'm slacking off right now.

 <!--